duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 2. Explaination of Ohm's Law

+Ohm's law states that the current through a conductor between two points is directly proportional to the voltage across the two points.

 Show how voltage, resistance, and current relate mathmatically using Ohm's law.
 (A graphic may be helpful, similar to this one. [https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE](https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE))

 “Short circuit”, low resistance, unintended, alternate path through the circuit, how that could damage components in the circuit, power source, start fire, etc…